Morbius

 The character has appeared in several media adaptations outside of comics.
 In the 1990s animated series Spider-Man, Morbius is a recurring character voiced by Nick Jameson.
 In contrast to the comics, the cartoon depicted Morbius both as a regular ally of the character Blade and as a being who feeds on human plasma through his hands rather than with his fangs.
-Jared Leto portrayed Michael Morbius in the Sony's Spider-Man Universe live action film Morbius (2022).
+Jared Leto portrayed Michael Morbius in the Sony's Spider-Man Universe (SSU) live action feature film Morbius (2022), with Matt Smith co-starring as Milo, a composite character also based on Morbius and several other characters.

 Publication history

 Initial creation as a villain

-Morbius debuted in The Amazing Spider-Man (vol. 1) #101 (published in August 1971 and cover dated October 1971).
+Morbius debuted in The Amazing Spider-Man #101 (published in August 1971 and cover dated October 1971).
 His creation followed the comic book industry's self-censorship board, the Comics Code Authority, updating its policies in February 1971, which included lifting a ban on comic book stories depicting vampires and certain other supernatural characters.
-Morbius' introduction was the first issue of Marvel Comics' flagship Spider-Man series written by someone other than character co-creator and then editor-in-chief Stan Lee, who was busy writing a screenplay for an unproduced science fiction movie.
-Lee bequeathed the role of series writer to his right-hand editor Roy Thomas.
+The issue of The Amazing Spider-Man featuring the introduction of Morbius was the first issue of Marvel Comics' flagship Spider-Man series written by someone other than character co-creator and then editor-in-chief Stan Lee, who was busy writing a screenplay for an unproduced science fiction film.
+Lee bequeathed the role of series writer to his right-hand editor, Roy Thomas.

 In 2009, Roy Thomas said there was interest in having the company's flagship character Spider-Man fight a vampire, possibly even the famous Count Dracula.
 "We were talking about doing Dracula, but Stan wanted a costumed villain.
 Other than that, he didn't specify what we should do."
 Thomas added that part of the character conception came from the 1957 film The Vampire, a science fiction film he saw in his youth that depicted a man turned into a vampire by radiation rather than magic.
 Thomas and penciller Gil Kane then discussed and created the character together, deciding it was more appropriate for the science-fiction based Spider-Man to fight a villain given pseudo-vampiric traits via scientific rather than supernatural means.
-Kane based the character's look on that of actor Jack Palance.
+Kane based the character's appearance on that of actor Jack Palance.
 Thomas said the name "Morbius" was not deliberately taken from the antagonist Doctor Morbius in the 1956 film Forbidden Planet.
 The initial two-story arc emphasized that Morbius, like other Spider-Man villains such as the Lizard, was not truly a malicious villain but a tragic and sympathetic character who had unwittingly been changed into a monster, in this case as a result of trying to cure his own rare but fatal blood disease.
-The story also introduced Morbius' lover Martine Bancroft and revealed that his first victim had been his scientific colleague and best friend Emil Nikos.
+The story also introduced Morbius' lover, Martine Bancroft and revealed that his first victim had been his scientific colleague and best friend, Emil Nikos.
 Later on, Giant-Size Spider-Man #1 (July 1974) did depict Spider-Man and Dracula together in a story, but the two characters only briefly cross paths while unaware of each other's true nature.